zhenhao23/Loreal-WhateverWorks/README.md

     - Custom PyTourch
       - CommentDataset class used to wrap tokenized encodings and labels

   - Initialize Model, Set Training Arguments and Train
     - Loads a ready-made language model
     - 2 labels → spam vs not spam
     - Train for 2 full passes over the data
     - Use 200 comments per batch
     - Save results at the end of each pass
     - Evaluate Trained Model on Validation Set
     - Save Trained Model and Tokenizer

-    - Semi-Supervised Training (1)
+    - Semi-Supervised Training (Cycle 1)
       - Select subset of non-duplicate comments
       - Select first 10000 comments for batch prediction
       - load trained model and tokenizer for inference
       - Define batch scoring function (returning the predited probabilities (spam or not spam) for each class)
       - Score first prediction batch and add probability columns

-    - Supervised Training (1)
+     - Manual Labelling (Cycle 1)
       - Calculate uncertainty margin and select uncertain samples
       - Load trained model and tokenizer for inference
       - Load Manually labeled data, clean labels and split data